 Signposting used in this guide

-Subscribers please sign in to read full article.
+Subscribers sign in to read full article.

 Make Joomla!
 CMS Security your #1 Priority